Paragraph style rule

 Related

-See the Character style rule to adjust the formatting of individual characters, including text color, font-family, font-size, and font-style.
+See the Font (character style) rule to adjust the formatting of individual characters, including text color, font family, font size, and font style.